ericanoronha/ats-mvp/README.md

 ## Front-end com Angular 12

+Versão do Angular CLI utilizada no projeto: 12.2.10.

+Versão NPM utilizada no projeto: 6.14.9.

 Criação do projeto: `ng new ats --skip-install`.

 Ajustes no `package.json` conforme documentação do **PO UI**.